 75% of autistics are bullied at school (this rises to 82% of high-functioning autistics) Anti-bullying alliance [pdf].
 Rates of bullying for all kids can be found in this UK government report on bullying [pdf].

 Black autistic kids are more likely to be diagnosed with an intellectual disability.
 Prevalence and Characteristics of Autism Spectrum Disorder Among Children

 Half of autistics suffer from depression (and it’s more common in clever autistics, whereas in the general population it’s more common amongst those with a lower IQ).
 Prevalence of Depressive Disorders in Individuals with Autism Spectrum Disorder: a Meta-Analysis

-Unemployment [amongst neurodivergents] runs as high as 80% (this figure includes people with more-severe disorders, who are not candidates for neurodiversity programs).
+Unemployment [amongst neurodivergents] runs as high as 80% (this figure includes people with more severe disorders, who are not candidates for neurodiversity programmes).
 Harvard Business Review

 Preliminary results suggest that Australia’s Department of Human Services’ neurodiverse testing teams are 30% more productive than the others.
 Harvard Business Review